 With its mud baths, hot springs, and stunning views, Lipari, the largest of the Aeolian Islands, draws plenty of visitors from May through September.
 There's also a 17th-century cathedral and a 16th-century castle to explore.
 A picturesque hilltop town located near Mount Etna, Taormina not only offers remarkable views but is also home to ancient sites such as a Greco-Roman theatre and a beach accessible by cable car.
 The second largest of the Aeolian Islands, Salina is best known for its dessert wine, Malvasia.
 It's also home to Mt.
 Fossa delle Felci, the highest point in the region and a favourite among hikers.

 Catania and Palermo airports welcome most flights coming into Sicily.
 Around 1,900 km apart, there are flights between London and Sicily every day.
 The journey takes about 3 hours with a direct flight.
 When you have arrived, a hired car is the most convenient way to get around.
 This lets you explore the island at your own pace - one adventure at the time.

-Sicily’s weather and the best time to visit
+What ist the best time to visit Sicily?

 You have a holiday home or apartment of your own and you want to increase your occupancy rate and reach more customers?
 TUI Villas will assume the active mediation process and Europe-wide marketing – without any risk for you as the owner.